top of page

 Rebecca Baker-Grenier

 Rebecca is of Kwakiuł, Dzawada’enuwx, and Sḵwx̱wú7mesh ancestry.
-She is a multidisciplinary artist with a BA from the University of British Columbia with a Major in the First Nations and Indigenous Studies Program.
+She is a multidisciplinary artist with a BA from the University of British Columbia with a Major in the Indigenous Studies Program.
 Rebecca began fashion design in 2021 and is apprenticing under established Indigenous designer and artist, Himikalas Pam Baker.
 She completed the Indigenous Couture Residency at the Banff Centre for the Arts and Creativity, 2022.

 There is an intimate ancestral connection with the art that Rebecca creates, representing her lineage as an Indigenous woman.
 Rebecca has been creating her personal and families’ sewn and beaded pow-wow regalia since the age of eleven.
 She is the regalia designer for the Dancers of Damelahamid’s productions (2016 – present) with her works dancing on national and international stages.